 The Purpose of Anxiety

-The body has a fight or flight response to situations which may appear dangerous or there is less time to navigate all available options.
+The body has a fight or flight response to situations that may appear dangerous or there is less time to navigate all available options.
 Anxiety can prompt individuals to work harder on something and keep people safe from harm but may also play a major role in building tension and stress.
 Some of the following symptoms may be present in a person with anxiety:

 - Dry mouth

 - Racing heart

 Triggers for anxiety that may occur regularly include: